-Heat has been used for Journal of Education, Health, and Sport “Hot stone massage therapy—mechanisms of the influence on the human organism of selected methods of use” View Source .
+Heat has been used for centuries to alleviate pain Journal of Education, Health, and Sport “Hot stone massage therapy—mechanisms of the influence on the human organism of selected methods of use” View Source .
 People used hot stones to relieve period cramps, steam baths to forget about their troubles, and hot beverages to help them fall asleep.
 There’s just something about warmth that helps us feel relaxed, supported, and replenished.

 This is true when it comes to massages, too—those treatments with heated stones that many massage studios offer can make a big difference.
 (Yes, even if it adds an extra cost to an already-pricey treatment.)